 The Hotel Marketing Mix

-Marketing mix is normally prepared by the Director of sales and marketing / Sales mangers.
-The hotel should have the right facilities / services, define good promotional strategies (both online and offline) and finally with the right pricing.
+The marketing mix is normally prepared by the Director of sales and marketing / Sales managers.
+The hotel should have the right facilities/services, define good promotional strategies (both online and offline), and finally the right pricing.

 1) Service / Facilities:

-This is considered as the first because without this hotel marketing team will have nothing to deliver to the potential guest/ customers.
+This is considered the first because without this hotel marketing team will have nothing to deliver to the potential guests/ customers.

 - Guest rooms

 - Recreational facilities